mherchel/herchel.com/src/blog/variables/index.md

 }
 ```

 We again pass the event object to the `handleMouseDown` method.
-We then check to see if the target of the click (`e.target`) is within the content area of the page.
+We need to check if the initial click target (which is `e.target`) is outside of the content area.
 This is what verifies that the user initially clicked on the background before they started dragging their mouse.

-We use the [element.matches() API](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches), which takes a standard selector (similar to what `document.querySelectorAll()` does).
-This blog uses [Emotion JS](https://github.com/emotion-js/emotion) to handle styling.
-So we have to pass in Emotion's `layoutStyles` variable.
+We use the [element.matches()](https://developer.mozilla.org/en-US/docs/Web/API/Element/matches) API, which takes a standard selector (similar to what `document.querySelectorAll()` does).
+We then pass in a selector.
+This blog uses [Emotion JS](https://github.com/emotion-js/emotion) to handle styling, so we have to pass in Emotion's `layoutStyles` variable.
 A couple of notes here:

 * We're adding a dot `.` to the beginning of the `layoutStyles` variable because this is a class name selector.
-* We also check to see if the click target is any element *within* `layoutStyles` by using a `*` descendent selector.
+* We also check to see if the click target is a descendent of `layoutStyles` by using a `*` descendent selector.

-If those selectors *do not* match, we change the mousedown state and add an event listener for `mousemove`.
+Only if those selectors *do not* match, do we change the mousedown state and add an event listener for `mousemove`.

-We also have a method for handling the `mouseup` event, that changes state and removes the event listener (for performance reasons) when the user stops pressing the mouse.
+We also have a method for handling the `mouseup` event that changes state and removes the event listener (for performance reasons) when the user stops pressing the mouse.

 ### Set up event listeners for mouseup and mousedown

-We still need event listeners for the `mouseup` and `mousedown` events.
-To set these up, we place them within React's [componentDidMount()](https://reactjs.org/docs/react-component.html#componentdidmount) lifecycle method, which is invoked immediately after a component is mounted.
+We now have our `mousemove` event listener set up, but we still need event listeners for the `mouseup` and `mousedown` events.

+To enable these, we place them within React's [componentDidMount()](https://reactjs.org/docs/react-component.html#componentdidmount) lifecycle method, which is invoked immediately after a component is mounted.

+From these event listeners, we call the `handleMouseDown` and `handleMouseUp` events, which can then create the `mousemove` event listener.

 ```js
 class Template extends React.Component {